golobby/orm/README.md

     e.Table("posts").HasMany(&Comment{}, orm.HasManyConfig{})
 }
 ```
-As you can see we are defining a `Post` entity which has a `HasMany` relation with `Comment`.
-You can configure how GolobbyORM queries `HasMany` relation with `orm.HasManyConfig` object, by default it will infer all fields for you.
+As you can see, we are defining a `Post` entity that has a `HasMany` relation with `Comment`.
+You can configure how GolobbyORM queries `HasMany` relation with `orm.HasManyConfig` object; by default, it will infer all fields for you.
-now you can use this relationship anywhere in your code.
+Now you can use this relationship anywhere in your code.
 ```go
 comments, err := orm.HasMany[Comment](post).All()
 ```
-`HasMany` and other relation functions in GolobbyORM return `QueryBuilder` and you can use them like other query builders and create even more
+`HasMany` and other related functions in GolobbyORM return `QueryBuilder`, and you can use them like other query builders and create even more
-complex queries for relationships. for example you can create a query for getting all comments of a post that are created today.
+complex queries for relationships. for example, you can start a query to get all comments of a post made today.
 ```go
 todayComments, err := orm.HasMany[Comment](post).Where("created_at", "CURDATE()").All()
 ```